 Jury Votes Guilty For Consumer Fraud In A Flash

 But alas, the marketing gods were not on Trudeau’s side.
-Less than an hour after retiring to deliberate, the jury came back with a guilty verdict.
+Less than an hour after deliberations began, the jury came back with a guilty verdict.
 Not only that, but Trudeau was taken into custody immediately – a rarity for these types of white collar crimes.

 In Addition To Jail, Marketer Also Slapped With $37 Million Fine.
 Ouch.

 In a related civil case, a court fined Trudeau a cool $37 million for violating his FTC order.
-The pitchman, however, insists he doesn’t have the money.
-Though, federal officials are convinced he’s got several, shall we say, “healthy” offshore accounts – which is probably why he was taken into custody ASAP.
+The pitchman insists he doesn’t have the money; federal officials are convinced he’s got several, shall we say, “healthy” offshore accounts.

-Well, friends, let the case of Kevin Trudeau serve as a reminder that the Federal Trade Commission does not mess around when it comes to their edicts.
-They may have a reputation for being wishy-washy, but think of the department as a voracious vampire that thrives on second-offense blood.
-If you’ve been slapped on the wrist once, don’t get on the commission’s bad side again!
+Well, friends, let the case of Kevin Trudeau serve as a warning.
+The FTC may have a reputation for being wishy-washy, but think of the department as a voracious vampire that thrives on second-offense blood.
+If the commission slaps you on the wrist once, don’t do it again!

 Consumer Fraud Lawyer With FTC Defense Experience

-If you do, however, find yourself in trouble with the Federal Trade Commission for the first, second of third time, get in touch with Aaron Kelly at Kelly Warner Law.
-He has a wealth of experience defending startups and online marketers against FTC charges.
+If you do find yourself in trouble with the Federal Trade Commission for the first, second, or third time, get in touch with Kelly Warner Law.
+We have a wealth of experience defending startups and online marketers against FTC charges.

 In the wake of the Boston Marathon bombings, before the responsible parties were identified, the Post covered their April 18th edition with a picture of 16-year-old Salaheddin Barhoum and 24-year old Yassine Zaimi.
 The words “BAG MEN” in bold type ran across the top, with the subheading, “Feds Seek These Two Pictured At Boston Marathon.”

 Unfortunately for the paper, the people pictured weren’t the bombers.
-They were two legal United States residents — who happen to be dark-complexioned.
-As you might imagine, they’re suing for libel, negligent infliction of emotional distress and false light invasion of privacy.
+As you might imagine, the pair is suing for libel, negligent infliction of emotional distress, and false light invasion of privacy.

-Despite the obvious mess up on the part of the Post, the daily is sticking by its interpretation of the incident, insisting that the photo used was “emailed to law enforcement agencies seeking information about these men, as our story reported.
+Despite the Post’s blunder, the daily is sticking by its interpretation of the incident, insisting that the photo used was “emailed to law enforcement agencies seeking information about these men, as our story reported.
 We did not identify them as suspects.”

-In a recent lawsuit-related document, the Post is also arguing that the headline is merely an “attention-getter” that should not be read as a “true reflection” of the story inside.
+In a recent lawsuit-related document, the Post is argued that the headline is merely an “attention-getter” that shouldn’t be read as a “true reflection” of the story inside.
 Furthermore, the paper maintains it played no part in “influencing readers to jump to conclusions.”